 - Value and impact

 Papers should present innovative approaches and/or research that is well underway or has been implemented/concluded.
-Each abstract should include: (1) purpose, (2) design, methodology, or approach, (3) findings, and (4) practical implications or value.
+Each abstract should be submitted in the following format (with a separate entry box for each category): (1) purpose, (2) design, methodology, or approach, (3) findings, and (4) practical implications or value.
 The abstract should detail the focus of the paper and the way(s) in which it contributes to the body of knowledge in the field.
 Presentation time for papers will be a maximum of 20 minutes (15 minutes for the presentation and up to 5 minutes for Q&A).
 Papers are expected to be 3,000–5,000 words for the conference proceedings.

 What does a multi-paper session look like?
 Multi-paper sessions (90 minutes) include four paper presentations on a common theme.
 A moderator will welcome the audience, coordinate the session, and keep time.
 Each paper presentation will have approximately 15 minutes to present and discuss the key points of their work.
 There will be time (about 5 minutes) for a few questions following each presentation, and additional question and answer time will be available at the end of the session.
 Presenters will asked to provide draft papers (full papers or detailed synopses) in advance of the conference, but should not attempt to read their paper during the presentation.

 Paper presenters often supplement their presentations with audiovisual aids illustrating their key points.
 A computer, LCD projector, and screen will be provided.
 More specific information and tips for effective presentations will be provided after the proposal review process.

 What does a poster exhibition look like?
 All posters are presented during the poster exhibition and reception and posters will be grouped by theme.
 Posters are presented on tri-fold standing poster boards (36 x 48 inches) throughout the room.
 Poster presenters stand beside their posters and discuss their work on-on-one or in small groups of attendees.
 Most attendees meander through the posters, stopping to review or discuss those that pique their interest.
 Most poster presenters supplement their posters with a handout that summarizes their work and provides contact information for further follow up.